 Additionally, students can visit the Yale Grants and Fellowships Database at https:// yale.communityforce.com/Funds/Search.aspx for funding opportunities at the MacMillan Center and for other grants and fellowships available at Yale.

 The MacMillan Center encourages all students to explore not only the funding opportunities available within the center, but also those available from other University sources and from external granting agencies.
-Graduate students also should consult the Graduate School of Arts and Sciences’ Financial Aid Office’s Web site at http://gsas.yale.edu/funding-aid/office-financial-aid.
+Graduate students also should consult the Graduate School of Arts and Sciences’ Financial Aid Office’s website at gsas.yale.edu/funding.

-Yale undergraduate students are encouraged to consult the comprehensive resource and fellowship libraries at the Yale College Center for International and Professional Experience at 55 Whitney Avenue; Web site, http://cipe.yale.edu.
+Yale undergraduate students are encouraged to consult the comprehensive resource and fellowship libraries at the Yale College Center for International and Professional Experience at 55 Whitney Avenue; website, cipe.yale.edu.

 Student Journalism Award

 Each year the MacMillan Center sponsors the William J. Foltz Journalism Award.
 The contest, open to Yale students only, carries a cash award of $300.
 Articles entered must relate to some aspect of international affairs, area studies, or foreign relations.
 The deadline for entries is in May.
 For rules, guidelines, and entry form, visit macmillan.yale.edu/william-j-foltz-journalism-award.